Shubham-Yadav14/NotesAppFrontend/README.md

+# Noteify
+Notes Management application which helps users to create, edit and delete notes in an interactive environment

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).